Qualtrics forecasts full-year revenue above Wall Street estimates

 By Stephen Nellis

-March 9 (Reuters) - Qualtrics International XM.O on Tuesday forecast that revenue would beat analyst expectations in the current quarter and full-year.
+March 9 (Reuters) - Qualtrics International XM.O on Tuesday forecast revenue would beat analyst expectations in the current quarter and full year.

 The Provo, Utah-based business software firm forecast revenue midpoints of $227 million for its current first quarter and $952 million for the full year.
 Those exceeded estimates of $223 million and $943.3 million, according to IBES data from Refinitiv.